runv/MPR1/README.md

 Draw Circle Button: Draws a circle of a random radius with a solid fill color at a random location within the drawing area.

 Save Image Button: Saves the contents of the drawing section to a persistent repository allowing the user to specify a name.
 Name is specified in the input field.
 After image is saved successfully the dialog is shown.

 Load Image Button: Loads the contents of an image from the repository into the drawing area.
 To load specific image write name in the input field.
-If the image with the given name does not exist error dialog will be shown.
+If the image with the given name does not exist or name is not valid dialog will be shown.

 Clear content Button: Clears drawing area.

 Checkbox is to clear the current content of the drawing area when loading an image.

-Rectangle and circle changes the fill of a shape to white on mouse hover.
+Rectangle and circle changes opacity on mouse hover.

+Shapes are selectable on click

+You can move a shape after the shape is selected